brucemarshall/Docker/Centos7/sysdssh/README.md

 If you add -p 22:22 to above docker run command

 this will export port 22 to hosts.
 Then you can ssh user@localhost

+If you would like to reset the sshkeys run /opt/resetkeys.sh inside container